Adopt a Dog

 One Week Pre-Adoption Trial

-Who doesn’t want a cute cuddle pitty puppy to raise as their own!
-Our puppies are a very hot commodity and tend to go to their homes immediately upon intake or when they have received their first set of vaccinations and medical clearance from our vets.
-This program acts like a foster to adopt situation.
-You are treated like a foster home for this puppy prior to finalizing their adoption into your family.
-As a foster home everything is supplied for you from food to crate and all medical requirements.
+Who doesn’t want a cute cuddle puppy to raise as their own!
+Our puppies are a very hot commodity and tend to go to their homes immediately upon intake, or after their first shots and medical clearance by our vets.
+The puppy program acts like a foster to adopt situation.
+You are treated like a foster home for this puppy until he or she is fully vetted and ready for adoption.
+As with our regular fosters, everything is supplied for you from food to crate and all medical requirements.
 The puppy will be in your care as a foster dog until the standard medical care is completed at which time finalization of the adoption would occur.
 Finalization time of these puppies is dependent on their age and completion of medical care.

 Hospice Care Program